 Meghan Markle’s go to facialist, Nichola Joss’s facial massage for face slimming

-And then there are the claims that these ‘small face treatments’ enhance lymphatic drainage in the face- so that face swelling from ‘water retention’ due to sluggish lymphatic drainage is relieved and face becomes less puffy and lifted.
+‘Small face treatments’ claim to enhance lymphatic drainage in the face.
+Hence, face swelling from ‘water retention’ due to sluggish lymphatic drainage is relieved and face becomes less puffy and lifted.
 Even her royal highness Meghan Markle is reported to be a fan of the buccal massage; which involves an unusual technique of massaging the face from inside the mouth.

 The lymphatic drainage system of our face, head and neck

-The lymphatic vessels are small vessels in our bodies that help to drain excess fluids from tissues and body parts like the face, breast, arms..etc in the blood vessels.
-The lymphatic system is very important in maintaining fluid balance in the body- if the lymphatic drainage is blocked up for whatever reasons (e.g. surgery, radiation, tumors, infection…etc); the normal drainage of fluids from tissues and body parts becomes disrupted.
+The lymphatic vessels drain excess fluids from tissues and body parts like the face, breast, arms..etc in the blood vessels.
+This is very important in maintaining fluid balance in the body- if the lymphatic drainage is blocked up for whatever reasons (e.g. surgery, radiation, tumors, infection…etc); the normal drainage of fluids from tissues and body parts becomes disrupted.
 Excess fluid then accumulates in these places and swelling then develops.
 This condition is called lymphedema.

 Lymphedema can develop in the face; but this usually occur with cancers in the head and neck or after surgery and radiation.
 The lymphedema is usually very significant and painful; unlike the ‘water retention’ most of us may think that we may have (or your beautician may have you to believe that you might have).
 And lymphedema in the face almost never occurs spontaneously or with aging.